laboratoire écologie et art pour une société en transition

 The residencies offer qualitative added value to young artists who have just graduated from an art school or who are at a later stage in their career and thus reinforce specific and professional working methods.
 The residents assist the artist throughout the entire process of co-creation for a minimum of one year, from the definition to the implementation of the project, including research and documenting. least’s team assist with the research work that the residents wish to carry out by sharing its internal know-how and its network of experts

-least is rooted in Switzerland, both physically and in terms of commitment to the place where the association was created and developed, as well as for reasons linked to the ecology of its resources.
-Although it is anchored in a specific place, least’s programme is no less part of an international fabric developing connections with regions in southern Europe that are strongly affected by the consequences of climate change and economic and public health crises.
+Although it is anchored in a specific place, least’s programme is no less part of an international fabric developing connections with regions in southern Europe that are strongly affected by the consequences of climate change and environmental injustice.

-In order to open a real dialogue and develop a programme of research residencies around the notion of territorial resilience, partner places have been contacted in Spain, Portugal, Greece and Italy.
-The environmental and social consequences of the climate crisis, which are having a strong impact on these countries, have prompted the involvement of artists in their territories.
-Often gathered together in collaborative processes, they engage in artistic, ecological and participatory projects, questioning the place of society and individuals, and fostering a readjustment towards the autonomy of diversity.
+The consequences of the environmental and social crisis, whose impact on these countries has been so strong, have prompted the involvement of artists in their territories.
+Often gathered together in collaborative processes, these artists engage in artistic, ecological and participatory projects that question the place of society and individuals, foster readjustment to the autonomy of diversity, and challenge the systemic inequality that underpin the existence of sacrifice zones.